 · And many years later, after a long period of digging in and not making waves, coming to realize once again that she could not maintain silence in the face of injustice.
 She took on the challenges and satisfactions of an activist Local 12 Steward in OSHA.

 OSHA bargaining unit members elected Judith their Agency Vice President in March 2012.

-Sarah Starrett joined the Department of Labor in February 2008.
-She works in the Office of the Solicitor, Fair Labor Standards Act Division, providing legal advice and handling trial and appellate litigation involving the Fair Labor Standards Act, Service Contract Act, and various whistleblower statutes.
-She also assists in developing regulations and Department policies involving the Family and Medical Leave Act and immigrant guest worker visa programs.
-She also serves as Agency Vice President for American Federation of Government Employees (“AFGE”) Local 12, and in that capacity is currently representing headquarters employees in collective bargaining negotiations with Department of Labor management.
+Sarah Starrett has served as Agency Vice President for the Office of the Solicitor (“SOL”) within American Federation of Government Employees (“AFGE”) Local 12 since 2009.
+She joined the Department of Labor in 2008, and works in the Fair Labor Standards Act Division of SOL, providing legal advice and handling trial and appellate litigation involving the Fair Labor Standards Act, Service Contract Act, and various whistleblower statutes.
+She also assists in developing regulations and Department policies involving programs such as non-immigrant guest worker visa programs, employment of persons with disabilities, child labor, and others.
+She has also represented Local 12 in collective bargaining and ground rules negotiations with Department of Labor management.

-Prior to joining AFGE, she was a partner/shareholder in the law firm of Beins, Axelrod, Kraft, Gibson & Gleason, P.C., where she also represented federal employees, as well as public-sector and private-sector labor unions both nationally and locally, and served as a staff attorney at the United Mine Workers of America International Union.
-She came to Washington in 1991 as a Fellow at the Institute for Public Representation at Georgetown University Law Center, after a clerkship with the Honorable Warren Ferguson on the U.S. Court of Appeals for the Ninth Circuit.
+Sarah also represented federal employees, as well as public-sector and private-sector labor unions both nationally and locally while in private practice, and served as a staff attorney at the United Mine Workers of America International Union.
+She came to Washington in 1991 as a Fellow at a legal clinic at Georgetown University Law Center, where she earned an LL.M. degree in Advocacy, and clerked on the U.S. Court of Appeals for the Ninth Circuit in Southern California.